Recently DIY Church built another hypertext site for Der Wille und der Berg - Mind Over Matter at Technische Sammlung Dresden.

 EVOL presents Hardcore vol. 4, a collection of rarities.
 Includes "SampleRNN Trax", 7+ hours of remixes of EVOL's GRM Trax done by an angry neural network, plus a 26 page conversation we had about it all.

-Hito Steyerl's "Socialsim" shows at K21 Düsseldorf as part of a survey of her work, for which we contributed neural snakecharming and a rendition of Ennio Morricone's Rabbia e Tarantella.
+Hito Steyerl's "Socialsim" shows at the Centre Pompidou, Paris, and at K21 Düsseldorf as part of a survey of her work, for which we contributed neural snakecharming and a rendition of Ennio Morricone's Rabbia e Tarantella.
 Her video pieces "This is the Future" and "Leonardo's Submarine" showed at the Venice Biennale 2019, and were created using a neural video system we developed together for political pyromancy.
 Earlier, Power Plants showed at the Serpentine Gallery in London.

 The Auctioneer and Siren were included in NeurIPS Creativity Workshop, 2018, offering a concise self-portrait of AI through neural audio.